minprog/webapps/projects/3 pizza/content.md

 * You should not use jQuery.
 Using JavaScript is not required for this project, but if you use it, you should show off your newly learning ES6 skills from lecture!

+* You should not use raw SQL queries like you could in Flask.
+In Django, you should always use the ORM to interact with the database.
+In very special circumstances it might be OK to write a custom query, but in general this should not be necessary and is not allowed for this assignment.

 ## FAQs